canove/whaticket-community/README.md

 For the last few years this repository has received security and dependency patches while the team's effort went into the commercial platform.
 That is changing: we are planning a return to regular feature work here.
-Recent commits are the first steps — a Vite migration for the frontend and a pluggable WhatsApp provider layer with the new [whaileys](https://github.com/canove/whaileys) driver.
+Recent commits are the first steps: the frontend moved to Vite, and the WhatsApp integration moved to a pluggable provider layer with the new [whaileys](https://github.com/canove/whaileys) driver.

 What that means for you today: